richwaters/StoryAlign/README.md

 **--whisper-model** <file>
       The whisper model file.
 This is a 'ggml' file compatible with the whisper.cpp library.
-The 'ggml-tiny.bin' model is appropriate and best for most cases.
+The 'ggml-tiny.en.bin' model is appropriate and best for most cases.
 If this option is not specified, storyalign will download and install the model after prompting for confirmation.